-The Comprehensive Written Examination will be composed of two written works to be completed within a 30-day period in the student's 3rd or 4th semester of enrollment in the ENDY program.
+The Comprehensive Written Examination will be composed of two written works to be completed within a 30-day period in the student's 3ed or 4th (if beginning at the Bachelors level this exam would be the 4th) semester of enrollment in the ENDY program.
 The chair of the Comprehensive Examination Committee will provide a written memo to the ENDY Director indicating the start date of the student's examination.
 The examination will end at 5:00 p.m., exactly 30 days later.
 This date will be monitored by the ENDY assistant director and verification of submission of both written examination documents will be provided by the committee chair.
 No extensions to this time frame will be permitted except under the most extraordinary of circumstances.
 The ENDY director and co-directors will have sole purview for determining whether an exception will be granted.